sourcebits-robertbiggs/ChocolateChip-UI-Book/15-Dependency Injection.markdown

 Dependency injection, or IOC (inversion of control), is a pattern for enabling  decoupled code.
 The code receiving the injection does not need to know about the actual code being injected.
 Once injected, you can use it inside as if it were part of the code.

-In essence, you could implement a composite pattern function that could consume another funtion.
+In essence, you could implement a composite pattern function that could consume another function.
 This would be very simple dependency injection.
 But dependency inject gets most useful when it’s implemented with a container, as this enables an application to have dependency inject built in.
 Large frameworks, like Angularjs, provide an IOC container by default.
 And there are some smaller frameworks, like Somajs, that provide this as well.
 You may create an app that does not have any dependencies, or with many, that’s your choice.

 ChocolateChip-UI does not have any built in support for dependency injection, but it is not that hard to implement the basics.
 That’s what we’ll do in this post.
 We’ll start with the basic shell for our dependency injector: